California: 1849 Sawtelle Blvd #610, Los Angeles, CA 90025 | Minnesota: 7201 Metro Boulevard Suite 550, Edina, MN 55439

 Goals for the group include connecting like-minded folks, improving sense of belonging, and supporting participants in living an authentic neurodivergent life.
 In each meeting, participants can ask for support around areas of their life such as masking, burnout, friendships, and accommodations.

-The group meets on the 2nd and 4th Tuesdays of every month from 5-6:30 PM Pacific time.
+The group meets every Tuesday of the month from 5-6:30 PM Pacific time.

 Max of 10 participants.